Poushali-02/ddc-web/.github/instructions/memory.instruction.md

 - Actions: Memory file created and updated for GitHub integration

 ## Notes
+- If browser still shows the icon, clear cache or restart browser to verify removal.
 - Next steps: Set up remote, ensure 'test' branch, commit, and push